 Azaleas require a balance of soil that retains moisture effectively but also has a structure that allows excess water to drain away so that the soil does not become boggy as this would encourage root rot.

 The way to achieve this is with soil that has a high organic content.
-1/3 Compost or leaf mould 1/3 peat moss (or ericaceous compost) and 1/3 well rotted manure provides all the soil characteristics that a potted azalea requires and will ensure healthy growth.
+1/3 Compost or leaf mold 1/3 peat moss (or ericaceous compost) and 1/3 well-rotted manure provide all the soil characteristics that a potted azalea requires and will ensure healthy growth.

-Compost and leaf mould retain moisture and create a well draining structure whereas the peat moss provides the right acidic soil pH.
-Azaleas require acidic soil to able to take up nutrients from the soil and they will exhibit signs of stress (such as yellow leaves) in soil that is closer to neutral (pH 7) or alkaline soils.
+Compost and leaf mold retain moisture and create a well-draining structure whereas the peat moss provides the right acidic soil pH.
+Azaleas require acidic soil to be able to take up nutrients from the soil and they will exhibit signs of stress (such as yellow leaves) in soil that is closer to neutral (pH 7) or alkaline soils.

-If you do not have access to peat moss then ericacous soil is available online and in garden stores will ensure that you azalea has the correct soil pH.
+If you do not have access to peat moss then ericaceous soil is available online and garden stores will ensure that your azalea has the correct soil pH.

-Well rotted manure will provide a nutrient hit for the azaleas roots and help to retain moisture, but it can be substituted for compost or leaf mould if necessary.
+Well-rotted manure will provide a nutrient hit for the azalea roots and help to retain moisture, but it can be substituted for compost or leaf mold if necessary.

 I would also recommend that you use a layer of gravel at the bottom of the pot so that water flows efficiently out of the base.
 This will help to avoid compacted soil slowing down the drainage.

-If your consider planting azaleas in the garden read my article, preparing garden soil for azaleas.
+If you consider planting azaleas in the garden read my article, preparing garden soil for azaleas.